-The entire world of sales, marketing, and operations seems to be undergoing a significant metamorphosis.
+The entire world of sales, marketing, and operations seems to be undergoing Dynamic Pricing and significant metamorphosis.
 Innovations like AI and Machine Learning are finding ways into several aspects of the human life.
 With AI-based technologies, applications and processes getting the better of traditional operations, people across the world are warming up to these concepts.
 It is no wonder that businesses across scale and size are looking to utilize the prowess of Artificial Intelligence to generate substantial revenue gains.

 AI in retail